-Repealing PIP Now Is Unwise until Data on the Impacts of HB 837 Is Available and the Potential Impacts of Repealing PIP Can Be Carefully Considered and Studied
+Passage of HB 1437 Now Is Unwise until Data on the Impacts of HB 837 Is Available and the Potential Impacts of Repealing PIP Can Be Carefully Considered and Studied alone, until there is data on the impacts arising from elimination of the One-Way Attorney Fees Statute, passage of HB 1437 is unwise.

 The full impacts of 2023 HB 837-including the elimination of the One-Way Attorney Fees Statute-are not able to be determined at this time, particularly in PIP cases.
-For this reason alone, until there is data on the impacts arising from elimination of the One-Way Attorney Fees Statute, repealing PIP is unwise.
+For this reason